icyphox/dotfiles/README.md

 <img src="https://xix.ph0x.me/dotfiles.png">
 </p>

+*config files, scripts, and settings - all stored in one place and symlinked when necessary.*

 ![gnome](https://xix.ph0x.me/asdflk.png)

-## dots for my Linux box
-config files, scripts, and settings - all stored in one place and symlinked when necessary.

 ### why is there no rice?
 it was eating into my time, and I found myself being less and less productive.